 From Boca, there’s a trailhead that points towards Las Animas.
 This is the same trail that goes to Playa Colomitos.

-The trail follows along the coastline, and about an hour in you’ll get to Colomitos, a gorgeous secluded beach with emerald green shimmering water.
+The trail follows along the coastline, and about an hour in, you’ll get to Colomitos, a gorgeous secluded beach with emerald green shimmering water.
+The Colomitos beach hike is one of the most popular trails, so this beach is often crowded.

 From Las Animas, you can easily grab a boat back to Boca or Los Muertos Pier in Puerto Vallarta, so you don’t have to worry about hiking back.